-There Is Another Type of Sleep Apnea That Doesn’t Respond to CPAP
+Sleep Apnea That Doesn’t Respond to CPAP

 Another theory is that there is a third type of sleep apnea, called complex sleep apnea syndrome, which isn’t just OSA and CSA together, but a completely different type altogether.
 People in this group are said not to respond to CPAP.
 Despite the best adjustment possible of CPAP, patients continue to have as many as 60 apneic events per hour.
 Other research confirms that people with this complex sleep apnea syndrome get poor results from CPAP.